Noël Tredinnick: Other work

 Tredinnick has released a recording of operatic arias for soprano with Vania Vatralova-Stankov and the Sofia Symphony Orchestra, and a celtic/rock fusion album (Woven Chord) with the band Iona.

 His arrangements of traditional hymns continue to be popular in the Christian community, with favourities including his arrangements of 'Londonderry Air' and 'Blaenwern' ('Love Divine All Loves Excelling').
 These arrangements use alternative and sometimes surprising chords to adjust the music and emphasise the emotional quality of certain words or themes.
 He is also the composer of the well-known hymn tune 'Old Yeavering'- written for Michael Perry's 'Like a Mighty River Flowing', and several widely-adopted arrangements of popular hymns including 'A Purple Robe' by Timothy Dudley-Smith.

-He was a major contributor to the hymn books 'Mission Praise', 'Carol Praise' and 'Sing Glory', among others.
+He is a contributor to the hymn book 'Mission Praise', and was on the music editorial panel for the publications: Hymns for Today's Church, 'Carol Praise' and 'Sing Glory', among others.

-Tredinnick was responsible for much of the congregational music at former Archbishop of Canterbury George Carey's enthronement in April 1991 at Canterbury Cathedral.
+Tredinnick was responsible for much of the congregational music at former Archbishop of Canterbury George Carey's enthronement in April 1991 in Canterbury Cathedral.
 He introduced a more contemporary language to a service, which up to that point, had primarily embraced a more traditional language.
 Tredinnick believes that new music is the natural result of faith.
-He has written that "Creativity goes hand in hand with an alive experience of the Lord as Christians express their own love and share their faith in words."
+He has written that "Creativity goes hand in hand with an alive experience of the Lord, as Christians express their own love and share their faith in words."